Cyborgalx/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3 Display the content of a file
 4 Display the content of two files
 5 Display the last 10 lines of a file
+6. Display the last 10 lines of a file